mpriessner/CAFI/README.md

 # Content-aware frame interpolation (CAFI): Deep Learning-based temporal super-resolution for fast bioimaging

+## What is this?
+CAFI provides a Deep Learning-based temporal super-resolution for fast bioimaging.
+It increases the frame rate of any microscope modality by interpolating an image in between two consecutive images via “intelligent” interpolation, providing a 2x increase in temporal resolution.
 Here we provide the modifide repositories of DAIN and Zooming SlowMo used in the CAFI 4 Microscopy Google Colab notebooks.

-These notebooks allow the user to interpolate images between two consecutive images of a microscopy image sequence effectively increasing the temporal sampling of your dataset.

 For more details see google colab notebooks: